NickleDave/EWIN-coding-bootcamp/README.md

 * OSX (Mac): https://repo.continuum.io/archive/Anaconda3-4.3.0-MacOSX-x86_64.pkg
 * Linux: https://repo.continuum.io/archive/Anaconda3-4.3.0-Linux-x86_64.sh

+Okay, you should be ready for the bootcamp!
+All the scientific packages you need come installed already with Anaconda.

-**If you already have Anaconda installed, you don't have to install a newer version.
+## If you already have Anaconda installed:
+**You don't have to install a newer version.
 Just make sure you have a conda environment that uses some version of Python 3.**

 Like so: